On the relativistic effect in the Dirac--Fock theory: Introduction

+As mentioned above, typical QED effects such as vacuum polarization is of the size $\mathcal{O}(c^{-3})$ (see, e.g., \cite[Chap.
+5.5]{dyall2007introduction}).
+Thus the same relativistic effect and the corresponding leading order relativistic correction are expected to hold in full QED models from a physical point of view.

+To our knowledge, this is the first time in mathematics that the leading-order relativistic correction has been obtained from nonlinear Dirac ground-state energy problems.
+In addition, if the HF minimizers are not unique, the leading-order correction term $E^{(2)}_c$ is defined as the minimum energy of the Breit–Pauli term over all HF minimizers (see \eqref{eq:E2-minimum}).
+It should be noted that in quantum chemistry, the formula for $E^{(2)}_c$ has only been derived formally for the non-degenerate case of linear Dirac operators ( see e.g., \cite[Section 5]{kutzelnigg2002perturbation}), the correct expression for $E^{(2)}_c$ has not been obtained in non-degenerate cases \cite[Section 6]{kutzelnigg2002perturbation}.
+This failure is due to an orthogonalization issue.
+In this paper, we solved this issue and obtained the correct term $E^{(2)}_c$ for general cases by introducing some overlap matrices, see Section \ref{sec:3.4} for more details.

-To our knowledge, this is the first time in mathematics that the leading order relativistic correction is obtained from nonlinear Dirac ground-state energy.
-Moreover, one can also define the general nonlinear Dirac ground-state energy by using \eqref{eq:1.5}.
-Once this definition is justified mathematically, the method of this paper can also be used to study the relativistic effects of general nonlinear Dirac ground-state energies.
+Moreover, even though we only consider the DF ground-state energy problem, min-max definitions analogous to \eqref{eq:DF-min-max} are also used in other nonlinear Dirac problem, see e.g., \cite{CotiZelati,Pan2024}.
+We can also define the ground-state energy of these nonlinear Dirac problem analogous to \eqref{eq:1.5}.
+Once the equivalence between the ground-state energy defined by the min-max method \eqref{eq:DF-min-max} and by the projection method \eqref{eq:1.5} are proven, we expect that the method of this paper can also be used to study the relativistic effects of these nonlinear Dirac ground-state energies that are defined by min-max theory.